Dexter, Michigan: Education

-Dexter Community Schools is the public school district that serves Dexter residents.
-Schools in the district include Beacon Elementary School (Y5-2), Anchor Elementary School (Y5-2), Wylie Elementary School (3-4), Creekside Intermediate School (5-6), Mill Creek Middle School (7-8), and Dexter High School.
-Dexter High School is ranked 31st among high schools in Michigan.
+Dexter Community Schools is the public school district that includes all of the municipality.
+Schools in the district include Beacon Elementary School (Y5–2), Anchor Elementary School (Y5–2), Wylie Elementary School (3–4), Creekside Intermediate School (5–6), Mill Creek Middle School (7–8), and Dexter High School.
+Dexter High School is ranked 45th among high schools in Michigan.

-Dexter Community Schools is part of the larger Washtenaw Intermediate School District (WISD), which also serves Ann Arbor and other surrounding communities.
+Dexter Community School is part of the larger Washtenaw Intermediate School District (WISD), which also serves Ann Arbor and other surrounding communities.

-Dexter is also served by several nearby private and charter schools, including Daycroft Montessori, Emerson School (K-8), and Honey Creek Community School (K-8).
+Dexter is also served by several nearby private and charter schools, including Daycroft Montessori, Emerson School (K–8), and Honey Creek Community School (K–8).

 The Dexter Cooperative Nursery School is a non-profit community-run preschool.

 Since 2012, Dexter High School has offered an International Baccalaureate Diploma Programme.

 Athletics

 Dexter is home to the high school boys' cross country team that tied the state record for most consecutive Michigan High School Athletic Association state championship titles with five, winning from 2002 through 2006.

 Since 2011, the city of Dexter has been home to a vintage base ball team called the Union Base Ball Club of Dexter.

 Founded in 1978, the Dexter Ringers Horseshoe Club is a competitive horseshoe club that plays its annual season every summer at Dexter's First Street Park.
-The public park is located on Edison Street, and features twelve horseshoe pits.
+The public park is located on Edison Street and features twelve horseshoe pits.

 In 2003, the Dexter Baseball Club was formed.
 It later became the Dexter Little League (DLL) and has 400–500 boys and girls aged 6 to 14 playing on 40+ baseball and softball teams each year.
-The DLL hosted the 8–10 boys state baseball tournament in 2019.
+The DLL hosted the 8–10 boys' state baseball tournament in 2019.